silicon-vlsi/project2020/README.md

    ├─ OpenRAM		[Git repo for OpenRAM, DO NOT work in this dir] ├─ OpenSTA		[Git repo for OpenSTA, DO NOT work in this dir]
 ```
+# OpenRAM
+OpenRAM is an open-source memory compiler from UCSC.
+[Homepage](https://openram.soe.ucsc.edu/)